iip-ecosphere/platform/platform/services/services.spring/README.md

-# IIP-Ecosphere platform: Service management for Spring Cloud Stream
+# oktoflow platform: Service management for Spring Cloud Stream

 Alternative service management implementation for services running with [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream).
 Services are given as JAR file.
 A JAR file may contain multiple services as well as network-coupled service implementations in other programming languages.
 The services are defined as usual in Spring Clout Stream as Java Bean methods returning Supplier, Function or Consumer.
 The linking between the services and their binding properties are defined in an `application.yml`.